Share This Craft

-- Now sew along the “U” line, about 1/4″ from the edge.
-I aligned the edge of my apron with the side of the presser foot.
+- Now sew along the “U” line, about 1/4" from the edge.
+We aligned the edge of the apron with the side of the presser foot.

 Note: Sewing along the "U" line helps give the apron a finished look, and it also helps keep the layers pressed together.

 - Now that your apron is coming together, all we need to do now is to add the ties.